This page outlines the Release Notes for Cloud Manager in AEM as a Cloud Service 2020.8.0.

 Under certain conditions, the update indexes job was started multiple times in parallel resulting in a deployment failure.

 The tooltip on the program cards were not consistently correct.

 The user interface erroneously allowed for operations to be attempted on an environment while it was being deleted.

 There was a color mismatch on the Cloud Manager’s Overview page.

 Invalid pages are included bringing the Content Audit Average Score below what they should be.

 The Content Audit tab incorrectly displays the base URL using the author domain instead of the publish domain.

-In order to activate the Content Audit step, users must edit the pipeline and, optionally, add pages.
-If no pages are added, the homepage will be audited.
+To activate the Content Audit step, users must edit the pipeline and, optionally, add pages.
+If no pages are added, the homepage is audited.